cyberbunny111/41189---Reflective-Portfolio/README.md

 # What were the challenges I have encountered/observed and how well (did I/my team) handle them?

-This week I observed
+This week I observed an improvement in my ability to focus and work on my assignments.
+I have tried really hard to add a little bit each day and doing thiks has taken weight off my shoulders and I have been able to successfully complete my assignments on time.

 # What would I do better next time and with what anticipated results?

 Sadly, I missed the chance to participate in the game.
 I was doing other assessments although that is not a good excuse but next time I will submit my entry right away so I do not miss out.

-# What theory proved to be useful and why?
-What have I learnt from this?